queekusme/queekusme-vc-schema-attestation/draft-queekusme-vc-schema-attestation.md

 ## Schema Extension as a method for attaining a trusted status.

-An attacker **MAY** extend a known Schema document and provide their own Schema Attestation document in order to show themselves as 'verified' to Wallets and Verifiers.
+An attacker **MAY** extend a known Schema and provide their own Schema Attestation in order to show themselves as 'verified' to Wallets and Verifiers.

-Whilst extension remains a valid method for building upon existing schema, Wallets **SHOULD NOT** treat extended documents as an attempt to bypass trust.
-Wallets **SHOULD** show credentials with extended Schema as Trusted, so long as the issuer is correctly included as an `authorized_issuers` in the extended Schema's Schema Attestation Document.
+Whilst extension remains a valid method for building upon existing Schema, Wallets **SHOULD NOT** treat extended documents as an attempt to bypass trust.
+Wallets **SHOULD** show credentials with extended Schema as Trusted, so long as the issuer is correctly included as an `authorized_issuers` in the extended Schema's Schema Attestation.

 [@OAUTH.OID4VP] includes the specification for Digital Credentials Query Language (DCQL).
 DCQL introduces `meta` which allows for the specification of metadata associated with a Credential request.